alshedivat/al-folio/_posts/2024-02-11-python-basics.md

 ## Python is dynamically typed

-A language is statically typed is one in which variables have types, i.e., variable types are checked before execution (usually at compilation).
+A language is statically typed when variables have types, i.e., the type of the variables are checked before execution (usually at compilation).
 In contrast, in dynamycally typed languages variable names don't have types, runtime values (objects) do, i.e., the variable types are checked during execution.

 ## (C)Python is interpreted

 It is often said that whether a language is compiled or interpreted is an "implementation detail".
 That is, we should separate Python, the programming language itself, from its specific implementation (like [CPython](https://github.com/python/cpython), [IronPython](https://ironpython.net/) or [PyPy](https://www.pypy.org/)).
 Nonetheless, the most popular implementations, indeed, behave like interpreters.
 More specifically, they execute code in two steps:

-1. "Compile" the source code into a Python-specific lower level code (`*.pyc`), called "bytecode".
+1. "Compile" the source code into a Python-specific lower level code (`*.pyc`, stored in `__pycahce__`), called "bytecode".
-1. Execution by the interpreter
+1. Execution by the Python Virtual Machine.
+Essentially, an infinite evaluation loop containing a switch over all possible bytecode instructions.

 Note that the "compilation" step is quite different from what it would involve for a so-called compiled language, like C or C++.
 For the latter, we would end up with an independent executable.
 Furthermore, CPython's puts emphasis in quickly executing the code.
 Hence, it spends little time in optimizing the executable.
 On the other hand, compilation in C/C++ can take a significant amount of time, as these optimizations take place.